Contact Us +9779802027652

 And as you reach to top you will start to notice that the atmosphere at Swayambhunath is very sacred and serene, there is the sound of prayer wheels spinning, monks chanting mantras, and the occasional chime of temple bells, all this makes this palace very mystical.
 The site is also home to numerous Hindu and Buddhist shrines, showcasing Nepal’s deep-rooted spiritual connection between the two faiths.

-One of the most unique things you need to remember about Swayambhunath is its lively monkey population that lives here.
+One of the most unique things to remember about Swayambhunath is its lively monkey population that lives here.
 These curious monkeys roam freely around the stupa and adds to the temple's playful and mystical charm.
 However we advise you to be careful of your belongings, as these curious monkeys can be quite bold and you may not even know when your belongings are in their hands already!

 Whether you visit during sunrise or sunset, the sight of the golden stupa glowing against the cityscape is just mesmerizing, capturing all your attention.
 The nearby Buddhist monasteries and meditation centers also offer a peaceful retreat for those who are seeking inner peace and enlightenment.
 Well since this is the last destination on our trip you will probably visit this place at sunset and the sight during that time is definitely a sight to behold!